-Vetting Policy - summary
+Vetting Process - Summary

 The Mountaineering Ireland Vetting Policy is concerned with the provision of Garda / Access NI vetting for those in Mountaineering Ireland.
-The Vetting Policy requires any personnel working with children to undergo a vetting check to assist in the decision making process to ensure suitability for their role or position.
+The Vetting Process requires any personnel working with children to undergo a vetting check to assist in the decision making process to ensure suitability for their role or position.